Admission requirements »

 - Key leadership positions in community organisations, sports and athletic clubs, etc (outside school)

-Applicants who wished to be considered under the Discretionary Admission scheme for Medicine should apply under the Exceptional Individual Scheme by 3rd week of March 2014.
+Applicants who wished to be considered under the Outstanding Admission scheme for Medicine should apply under the Exceptional Individual Scheme by 3rd week of March 2015.

 The Exceptional Individual Scheme (EIS) was developed as a way of exercising discretionary criteria in admitting a small number of students to the Yong Loo Lin School of Medicine.
 Applications submitted through this route will be evaluated by the Selection Committee on the basis of exceptional talent and achievement in addition to academic results.
 For details and online application, please click here.